Working Groups

 Terminology

-Map definitions in use to identify similarities and differences.
-Agree on definitions for research and practice.
+This working group will map definitions in use to identify similarities and differences.
+The overarching aim is to agree on definitions that are most appropriate and useful for research and practice.

 Improving Education Resources

-Explore four nations differences and how theory translates to practice.
-Create decision-free tools to help teachers identify dyslexia and dyscalculia.
+This group will explore four nations differences and consider how theory translates to practice.
+Its remit is to create decision-free tools to help teachers identify dyslexia and dyscalculia more readily and determine appropriate interventions to mitigate the impacts of SpLDs.

 Mapping Available Data Cohorts